Get Past Geoblocking – How to Access Blocked Sites From Other Countries

-That restriction is called geo-blocking.
-Whether it be for copyright reasons, cost of operation, or another reason, when you can’t access a network or internet service because of your location, that is geo-blocking.
+That restriction is called geoblocking.
+Whether it be for copyright reasons, cost of operation, or another reason, when you can’t access a network or internet service because of your location, that is geoblocking.

-Regions have IP address pools, which the IPS provides.
+Regions have IP address pools, which the ISP provides.
 Networks and services will have one pool of IP addresses that are exempt from restriction.
 Any IP address outside of this pool will be restricted.

-So, while you plan your next trip abroad, make sure you know about these two options so that you can access everything you need at any given location.
+So, while you plan your next trip abroad, make sure you know about these two options for how to access blocked sites so that you can access everything you need at any given location.

-1. Use a VPN
+1. Use a Vpn for Blocked Sites

-A VPN is likely the best and most reliable way to get past geo restrictions.
+A VPN is likely the best and most reliable way to get past geo-blocking.
 A Virtual Private Network (VPN) is like a tunnel for your data to go privately back and forth from the network and your device.
 It secures, encrypts, and protects the valuable information your data contains from outsiders.

 Without a VPN, your information traveling to and from the network is vulnerable to prying eyes, hackers, and cyber thieves.
-If you tend to spend time on websites that require personal information (online banking and shopping, for example), you can utilize a VPN for the added protection needed.
+If you tend to spend time on websites that require personal information (online banking and online shopping, for example), you can utilize a VPN for the added protection needed.

 Your device is assigned a different VPN from another location.
 So, it looks like you are in one country, when in fact, you are somewhere else entirely, which enables you to access your favorite streaming websites.

-2. Utilize Proxy Sites
+2. Use Proxy Sites to Access Blocked Sites

 Think of a proxy as a middleman – instead of you actually going to the website, you use a proxy to access the website for you.
 Then, you connect to the proxy site to gain access to the content you want.

 A proxy site is another way to shield your information from the websites you use.
-It is like a shield that comes up once you activate it that protects your data and keeps you anonymous.
+It is like a shield that comes up once you activate it and protects your data and keeps you anonymous.
 This method allows you to access those YouTube videos that are blocked because of your location.

-A simple, and popular web proxy I use often is Anonymouse.org
+A simple and popular web proxy I use often is Anonymouse.org

 However, a proxy website is limited.
 If you are trying to access larger service providers a proxy won’t help you.
 They are also not the most reliable to use because you cannot guarantee they are trustworthy.
 Furthermore, the proxy sites tend to get shut down fairly quickly the more people use them.

-While traveling or living abroad, your best bet is to download a VPN.
+While traveling or living abroad, your best bet is to get a VPN.
 Not only do you gain access to blocked services, but you are also protected during the entire process.

-How to set up a VPN
+How to Set up a Vpn

-Nowadays there is a large number of VPN services, and unfortunately not all VPN providers are created equal.
+Nowadays there is a large number of VPN services, and unfortunately, not all VPN providers are created equal.
 The main thing I would recommend you to do is to check out reviews and recommendations to find a VPN that best meets your needs.

 Decide what you mainly want a VPN for.
 Is it for privacy while surfing the internet?
 To download without looking over your shoulder?
 To evade the Great Firewall of China?
 Or just to access geo-blocked TV streaming services from abroad?